Got Waste? What To Know About Industrial Non-Hazardous Waste

 • Tank cleanout from petroleum or oil sources

 If you’re uncertain whether or not your waste streams are hazardous or non-hazardous, it’s always smart to submit samples for lab analysis to determine waste characteristics.
-After all, industrial non-hazardous waste and hazardous waste each have their own regulations in place to keep people and the environment safe.
+After all, there are both hazardous and non-hazardous waste regulations in place to keep people and the environment safe.

 Non-Hazardous Waste Regulations

 A critical component of your waste management program is understanding how these state and federal rules regarding waste storage, handling and disposal impact your facility.
 For highly regulated hazardous waste, your generator status, as determined by the EPA, should dictate how your waste program is administered.
 While non-hazardous waste regulations are not enforced to the same strict standards as hazardous waste, it’s important that non-hazardous waste is documented, stored and handled using industry best practices established by waste experts trained in compliance.
-In doing so, you avoid citations, prevent fines and ensure your business is viewed as a good steward of the environment for your community.
+In doing so, you avoid citations, prevent fines (which reach a maximum of $93,000 per day per violation depending on the severity) and ensure your business is viewed as a good steward of the environment for your community.

 Local treatment, storage and disposal facilities (TSDFs) often limit how much waste they accept at one time and require large quantities be delivered by a certified disposal company.
 If you’re considering handling waste transportation in-house, it’s a good idea to check with your local TSDF first to be sure they’ll accept your waste.
-Bulk waste shipments are best facilitated by a professional waste disposal service whose business focus is classifying and quantifying waste for safe disposal.
+Bulk waste shipments are best facilitated by a whose business focus is classifying and quantifying streams for the safe disposal of hazardous and non-hazardous waste.

 Reuse & Recycle What You Can